CyberFlameGO/svnpython/Doc/library/unittest.rst

       Return a sorted sequence of method names found within *testCaseClass*;
       this should be a subclass of :class:`TestCase`.

-   .. method:: discover(start_dir, pattern='test*.py', top_level_dir=None)

-      Find and return all test modules from the specified start directory, recursing into subdirectories to find them.
-Only test files that match *pattern* will be loaded.
-(Using shell style pattern matching.)

-      All test modules must be importable from the top level of the project.
-If the start directory is not the top level directory then the top level directory must be specified separately.

-      If a test package name (directory with :file:`__init__.py`) matches the pattern then the package will be checked for a ``load_tests`` function.
-If this exists then it will be called with *loader*, *tests*, *pattern*.

-      If load_tests exists then discovery does  *not* recurse into the package, ``load_tests`` is responsible for loading all tests in the package.

-      The pattern is deliberately not stored as a loader attribute so that packages can continue discovery themselves. *top_level_dir* is stored so ``load_tests`` does not need to pass this argument in to ``loader.discover()``.

    The following attributes of a :class:`TestLoader` can be configured either by subclassing or assignment on an instance: